 Be one of the 500 players with the highest skill rating in your region to qualify

 Play at least 50 competitive games exclusively in your region

 Only need to achieve Top 500 once during season to be eligible for receiving Top 500 rank rewards

-Decay instantly drops you out of Top 500 after 7 days of not playing a competitive match
+Decay instantly drops you out of Top 500 when you are not able play at least 7 competitive games per week

 With the changes Blizzard made to the Top 500 system, they were intending to make it so players cannot reach Top 500 by pure luck or after a lucky streak of games, and also discourage players from achieving Top 500 and idling until the end of season.

 Much has been said, guessed and tested about how the Overwatch rank calibration works after the changes in Season 1.
 Nothing can be said for sure, but here’s what we know about placements.